the Garbage Collection Bibliography

 [huds90] Richard L. Hudson and Amer Diwan.
 Adaptive garbage collection for Modula-3 and Smalltalk.
 In Jul and Juul [OOPSLA90-gc], 1990.
 Available here.

 [huds01] Richard L. Hudson and J. Eliot B. Moss.
 Sapphire: Copying GC without stopping the world.
-In Joint ACM Java Grande - ISCOPE 2001 Conference, Stanford University, CA, June 2001.
+In Joint ACM-ISCOPE Conference on Java Grande, pages 48-57, Palo Alto, CA, June 2001.
+ACM Press.
 Available here.

 [huds03] Richard L. Hudson and J. Eliot B. Moss.
 Sapphire: Copying garbage collection without stopping the world.
 Concurrency and Computation: Practice and Experience, 15(3-5):223-261, 2003.
 Available here.